 – Tibor Navracsics (European Commissioner for Education, Culture and Sport)

 Let’s face it, Europe.
 We’re not active enough, and it’s making us sick and undermining Europe’s potential.
-The European Week of Support is part of the European Union’s response.
+The European Week of Sport is part of the European Union’s response.
 We’re getting all Europeans to #BeActive in everyday life, no matter your age, background or fitness level.

 Engagement in sport and physical activity is at an all-time low.
 In many Member States, this is a trend getting worse, not better.
 It’s not just people’s health and well-being that suffers; it’s our society and economy overall.